She joined protests against the Taliban - now she wants UK to take her in

 “I travelled a lot in my job before but despite all the chances I had to go elsewhere I always returned to my homeland.
 If I wasn’t forced to leave, I would still be there.
 It’s just out of necessity that I have had to flee.”

-A government spokesperson said: “Supporting the resettlement of eligible Afghans who may be vulnerable and at-risk remains a top priority.
+A government spokesperson said: “Supporting the resettlement of eligible Afghans who may be vulnerable and at risk remains a top priority.
 This complex situation presents us with significant challenges, including securing safe passage out of the country for those who want to leave – and who are eligible for resettlement in the UK.

-“So far we have brought almost 23,000 vulnerable people to safety, including thousands of people eligible for our Afghan relocation schemes”.
+“So far we have brought almost 23,000 vulnerable people to safety, including thousands of people eligible for our Afghan relocation schemes.”

 Join our commenting forum